 Aerial Joy Ride existed in Hersheypark from 1941 to 1961.
 It operated at the 1939 World’s Fair in New York City, and was the second ride the park purchased that operated at a world’s fair.
-The first ride purchased from a World’s Fair was The Bug.
-It was purchased from the Century of Progress World’s Fair in Chicago earlier in 1933.
+The first ride purchased from a World’s Fair was The Bug, purchased from the Century of Progress World’s Fair in Chicago in 1933.

 The ride was developed by Norman Bartlett and manufactured by Spillman Manufacturing, a company Bartlett had been associated with and eventually worked for (by the time Hersheypark purchased the Aerial Joy Ride, Bartlett was working for Spillman).

 A description of Aerial Joy Ride in a 1939 World’s Fair souvenir book:

 “Thrills without spills are afforded by the Aerial Joy Ride–a tall tower with sixteen two-seater ships suspended from a huge ring.
 Fore and aft rudders make it impossible for a fellow to “show off” at the controls, and the only danger is the possible loss of a hat.– 1939 World’s Fair souvenir booklet

 After the Aerial Joy Ride operated for the 1939 season, at the World’s Fair, it was sent to Celoron Park, located in western New York, to operate during the 1940 season.
 Hersheypark then bought the ride in 1941.

 While Aerial Joy Ride’s name comes from its origin at the 1939 World’s Fair, it was a name that the park continued using once they purchased the ride.
 Another ride, the park’s first roller coaster – The Wild Cat – was originally named The Joy Ride.
 The park kept the Aerial Joy Ride name in part because of the roller coaster’s original name.